-Changing the engine oil
+Changing the engine oil \

-NOTE: When changing the engine oil, it is necessary to clean the short and long oil screens (450 SX-F only one oil screen) and to replace the oil filter.
+NOTE: When changing the engine oil, it is necessary to clean the short and long oil screens and to replace the oil filter.

 Engine oil has be changed with the engine at an operating temperature.

 An engine at operating temperature and the engine oil it contains are very hot - do not burn or scald yourself.